 If you’re interested in VoIP phone services, the first step is to decide whether or not you want to integrate with your current PBX setup or establish a separate Cloud PBX system.

-- On-premise PBX: your onsite PBX requires regular updates and maintenance for which you are responsible.
+- On-premise PBX: Your onsite PBX requires regular updates and maintenance for which you are responsible.
 Current hardware typically supports IP phones and the call server supports IP signaling and network routing.

-- Hybrid PBX: some providers (AVOXI is one) integrate with your on premise PBX hardware or your Hosted PBX to provide VoIP services for your local and toll free virtual numbers.
+- Hybrid PBX: Some providers (AVOXI is one) can integrate with your on premise PBX hardware or your Hosted PBX to provide VoIP services for your local and toll free virtual numbers.
 This integration may require VoIP gateway hardware in rare cases.
 Most integrations are complete with a SIP trunk or IP address forward.